alvanxp/crackthecodeinterview/README.md

 # crackthecodeinterview
-I solved some exercises of Cracking the Code interview, I made it in C# with LinqPad
+I solved some exercises of Cracking the Code interview at lunch time C# with LinqPad